NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Effect.rst

 	Starts a begin/End bracket, blocking all evaluation (=renders and callback onParamChanged) that would be issued due to a call to :func:`setValue<NatronEngine.IntParam.setValue>` on any parameter of the Effect.

+	Similarly all input changes will not be evaluated until endChanges() is called.

 	Typically to change several values at once we bracket the changes like this::

 		node.beginChanges()